Tsum Valley Trek-13 Days

 Trek Itinerary and Journey

-The adventure begins with a scenic drive from Kathmandu to Arughat or Soti Khola, followed by a trek through beautiful alpine landscapes and remote settlements, gradually ascending to the serene Mu Gompa.
+The adventure begins with a scenic drive from Kathmandu to Machha Khola via Arughat and Soti Khola, followed by a trek through beautiful alpine landscapes and remote settlements, gradually ascending to the serene Mu Gompa.
 Those with more time can enhance their experience by trekking to the Ganesh Himal Base Camp and Lungdang Nunnery, adding an extra spiritual and scenic layer to the journey.

-The trek concludes at Tal, from where you’ll travel back to Kathmandu via Besisahar, completing an unforgettable journey through one of Nepal’s most enchanting and culturally preserved valleys.
+The trek concludes at Machha Khola, from where you’ll drive back to Kathmandu via Arughat, completing an unforgettable journey through one of Nepal’s most enchanting and culturally preserved valleys.

 Trip Highlights